aws-samples/aws-cdk-web-app-example/README.md

 > **Note:** This example stack is intentionally not production-ready, in order to keep the sample short.
 Among other improvements, please take note of the suppressions that have been added to the stack for [cdk-nag](https://github.com/cdklabs/cdk-nag/).

+The example is available in the following languages:
+* `web-app` - TypeScript
+* `java-web-app` - Java

 ## Deploying the CDK Stack

-Set up CDK as described [here](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html).
-Then, use the following commands to install all dependencies and deploy the stack in your AWS account:
+Set up CDK as described [here](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_prerequisites).
+Then, use the following commands to install dependencies, build and deploy the stack in your AWS account:

+### TypeScript

 ```
 cd web-app